afdm/2024-tad/README.md

-Learn, implement and use TDA !
+Learn, implement and use TAD !